Loops

 foreach Loop

-The foreach loop is specifically for iterating over items in an array.
+The foreach loop is specifically used for iterating over items in a collection or array.

 foreach ($element in $array) {